maladroitthief/maladroitthief/README.md

 Ian Weller
 ===

-> I am a software engineer with a focus in web applications, an interest in video game development, and a passion for creating new things.
+> Software engineer with a focus in web apps, an interest in game development, and a passion for creating new things.

 Contact
 ---